cyclejs-community/create-cycle-app/README.md

 └── package.json
 ```

-_* Generated structure and files may change depending on the flavor being used, The above structure hold true for any of the 4 core flavors._
+_* Generated structure and files may change depending on the flavor being used, The above structure hold true for the core flavor._

 No configuration or complicated folder structures, just the files you need to build your cycle app.
 Once the installation is done, you can run the following commands from within the project folder: